-As we move closer to a post-pandemic world, society now demands greater responsibility from the companies they work with and retailers they buy from.
-Committing to sustainability is essential — so much so that making these changes early can offer a competitive advantage.
-A critical part of any sustainability effort is the supply chain, which has significant environmental impacts and can provide new value with the right initiatives in place.
+As we move closer to a post-pandemic world, there’s a greater demand for social responsibility from companies and retailers.
+Committing to sustainability is essential — so much so that making these big strides early can offer a competitive advantage.
+A critical part of any sustainability effort is the supply chain.
+The global supply chain has significant environmental impacts and provides new value with the right initiatives in place.
 To get started, we’ve identified the top 3 trends in supply chain sustainability.

 Sustainable Sourcing is In

-One of the biggest shifts in the industry is the move toward sustainably sourced or alternative materials, which are beneficial for both retailers and consumers.
+One of the biggest shifts in the industry is the move toward sustainable practices.
+For instance, sustainably sourced or alternative materials are beneficial for retailers and meets customer demands.

-Leading the charge in the fashion industry is H&M Group, with their goal to use 100% recycled or other sustainably sourced materials by 2030.
-“Recycled materials are a win-win: they stop waste material from going to landfill and reduce the use of virgin raw materials, as well as chemicals, energy and water used to make them,” a spokesperson said.
+Leading the charge in the fashion industry is H&M Group.
+Their goal is to use 100% recycled or other sustainably sourced materials by 2030.
+“Recycled materials are a win-win: they stop waste material from goingco to landfill and reduce the use of virgin raw materials, as well as chemicals, energy and water used to make them,” a spokesperson said.

 Say Goodbye to Packaging Waste

 Have you ever opened an online order and noticed how much plastic was used to package a single item?
-Retailers sure have, which is why many supply chain managers are rethinking processes and instituting new ways to reduce packaging waste.
+Retailers have, which is why many supply chain managers are instituting new ways to reduce packaging waste.

 Reroute to Reduce Carbon Emissions

 Optoro’s returns management technology helped prevent 4.68M lbs of carbon emissions by reducing transportation and increasing efficiency in the reverse supply chain in 2020.
-It has never been more important for retailers to embed the right returns technology into their systems to reduce their carbon footprints.
+It’s important that retailers embed the right returns technology into their systems in order to reduce their carbon footprints.

-If you’re interested in learning more than 3 trends in supply chain sustainability, check out these additional resources:
+Interested in learning more than just 3 trends in supply chain sustainability?
+Check out these additional resources and sustainability trends: